elap733/NBA-Injuries-Analysis/README.md

 ![Fig](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/stacked_bar_missed_games_all_injuries.png)
 *Fig.7: Count of **missed games (all injury durations)** each season, broken down by **affected body region**.
 [Figure notes: excluded events related to personal reasons, rest, or sickness; included only players averaging 10 minutes per game].*

-We can look at injuries in finer granularity by looking at which specific body part have been getting injured.
-In Figure 8 below, I visually map the count of missed games to specific body parts for the 2018 season.
+We can look at injuries in finer granularity by examining which specific body parts have been getting injured the most.
+In Figure 8 below, I map the count of missed games to specific body parts for the 2018 season.
 Circle size is proportional to the number of missed games.

 <p align="center">
 <img src="https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/body_map_all_injuries2018.png">